 Here’s their Guide, for a list of companies that adhere to the Leaping Bunny Program.

 In short, no. Not necessarily.
 This, again, is because of all the nebulous labelling and the criteria behind said labelling.
 While as a vegan you believe that a product containing dairy inherently involves cruelty, and is therefore not “cruelty-free”, the common labelling practice does not follow that logic.
-One can be a meat-eater and still use “cruelty-free” products, as paradoxical as that is, simply because the products has not been tested on animals in a lab.
+One can be a meat-eater and still use “cruelty-free” products, simply because the products has not been tested on animals in a lab.

 So, if you’re looking for a product that hasn’t harmed any animal, go for vegan and ‘cruelty-free’.